JackClarkson03/Take-Home-Compatibility-Task/README.md

 ## Future Steps
 ** How I would approach this differently in a deployment setting?
 What the next steps I would take are in developing a similar model full time.
+Focus on the larger scale idea and how we can measure compatibility with more data.